KnifeEater/Wordle-solver/README.md

 This mode doesn't check txt files alphabetically.
 Rather it checks and chooses words based out of his letters.
 This mode has **TWO** sepperated files for his algorithm.
 One is for letter rank and the other is for word rank.
 For example, I want a word that has **r** and **t** in it.
 When he found all candidates for an answer, he will proceed to
 give a word with most common letters there.
-He gives me an answer: **retie**
+He gives me an answer: **tarea**
-*He gave me that because the word contains e's, the most common english letter.*
+*He gave me that because the word contains a's, the most common (in a 5-letter word) english letter.*
 Besides r and t, which need to be there, he found most common word out of common letters.
 You can find more on [letters_rank](https://github.com/KnifeEater/Wordle-solver/blob/main/WORDLE%20SOLVER/bin/Debug/letters_rank.txt) and word_rank!